KosSinus8246/stage_TQG_2025/README.md

 The version 2 is the actual version of TQG solve 1D TARANIS

-The version 3 is the actual version of TQG solve 2D JULIE
+The version 3 is the actual version of TQG solve 2D JULIE but you should use the KERNEL 2D Version

 The bis in the name means that the script solves QG and TQG cases.